Welcome! here you can find out more about anxiety, its causes, effects and treatment.

 What is anxiety?

 It’s normal to feel afraid from time to time.
 Most of us feel afraid if we’re startled, or if we feel threatened in some way.
-Fear passes quickly when we realise there’s no threat.
-While fear prepares the body for fight or escape, the symptoms of anxiety tend to be associated with avoiding situations, chronic tension, and with being preoccupied with future danger.
+Fear passes quickly when we recognise there’s no threat.
+While fear prepares the body for fight or escape, the symptoms of anxiety can lead to avoiding situations, chronic tension, and with being preoccupied with the r1sk of future danger.

 For example, it’s the middle of the night.
 I’m getting ready for bed when I hear a noise outside.
 I’m startled; my muscles tense, my heart beats faster and my breathing speeds up.
 I go outside to look around.
-When I find a cat caused the noise by knocking the bin over, I take a deep breath and my fear begins to fade.
+When I find a cat caused the noise by knocking a bin over, I take a deep breath and my fear begins to subside.

 Sometimes we’re so anxious that we start avoiding things.
-Avoid things for too long and we might develop a phobia.
-Some people have rituals such as counting or cleaning, which they feel helps with anxiety in the short-term, but stop them getting on with life.
+Avoid things for a long time and we might develop a phobia.
+Some people have rituals such as counting, checking or cleaning, which they find helps with anxiety in the short-term, but can stop them getting on with life.

 We might have an anxiety disorder if fear is very intense, if it goes on too long, or if it stops us getting on with things.

 There are several anxiety disorders, including:

 - Panic disorder.